-We specialise in helping victims of Occupational Asthma claim the compensation they deserve.
-If you have been diagnosed within the last 3 years, fill out the contact form and one of our experts will get back to you at the time you request.
+We specialise in helping victims of occupational asthma claim the compensation they deserve.
+If you have been diagnosed within the last three years, complete our contact form and one of our experts will get back to you at the time you request.

 Occupational Asthma Compensation

-If your condition results from your working conditions, then you may have grounds to claim compensation.
-The Compensation Experts work with the UK’s leading solicitors to claim maximum compensation on behalf of our clients.
-There is no reason you should struggle financially because of your illness.
-Moreover, you shouldn’t have to wait for treatment on the NHS because you cannot afford to pay for private healthcare.
+Moreover, you shouldn’t have to wait for treatment on the NHS just because you cannot afford to pay for private healthcare.
 Contact us today and find out how we can help you get access to the care you deserve.

 What is Occupational Asthma Compensation?

-By law, employers have an obligation to identify potential asthma risks in the workplace.
-In summary, employers must take relevant steps to protect their employees from harm.
-For instance, providing things like effective ventilation and adequate safety equipment.
+By law, employers have an obligation to identify potential occupational asthma risks, and take relevant steps to protect their employees from harm.
+For instance, this includes providing things like effective ventilation and adequate safety equipment.

-Occupational asthma happens as a result of an environment where irritants that can cause asthma (Asthmagens) occur.
+Occupational asthma occurs when there are asthmagens (asthma causing irrantants) within an environment.
 For example, a baker could develop chronic asthma from breathing in flour dust.
 Other trades where workers are also at risk of developing occupational asthma include:

 - Spray painters.

 Nurses, doctors and other healthcare workers are also at risk of occupational asthma, due to natural rubber latex proteins used in the manufacturing of medical gloves.